21 minute read

 This will transform agents from “Fast Guessers” to “Deep Thinkers,” potentially solving the “Zero-Shot Reliability” problem.
 An agent that can simulate 1,000 paths forward before choosing one action will be radically more reliable than our current greedy autoregressive models.

-The LLM is the Cognitive Substrate of the agent.
-It provides the reasoning capabilities that allow the agent to navigate the world.
+• The LLM is the Cognitive Substrate of the agent, providing the reasoning capabilities that allow the agent to navigate the world.